 We can then conclude that, if there exists a set of candidates for each node of a query tree plan, any combination of subjects chosen from the sets of candidates of the nodes in the query plan can be made authorized by injecting encryption, decryption, and re-encryption operations.
-Indeed, injecting re-encryption of all the attributes encrypted in-storage as parent of leaf nodes permits to make any assignment selected from the candidate set authorized simply by adjusting attributes visibility with encryption/decryption operations, as demanded by authorizations and operations evaluation (see [9]).
-For instance, Figure 5(b) illustrates an extended query plan that makes the assignment on the left of each node authorized according to the authorizations in Figure 1(a).
+Indeed, injecting re-encryption of all the attributes encrypted in-storage as parent of leaf nodes permits to make any assignment selected from the candidate set authorized simply by adjusting attributes visibility with encryption/decryption operations, as demanded by authorizations and operations evaluation (see De Capitani di Vimercati et al., 2017).
+For instance, Fig. 5(b) illustrates an extended query plan that makes the assignment on the left of each node authorized according to the authorizations in Fig. 1(a).

 Among the possible assignments, we expect the user formulating the query to be interested in selecting the one that optimizes performance, economic costs, or both of them.
-In the considered cloud scenario, we expect the economic cost to be the driving factor in the choice of the candidates.
-The economic cost for the evaluation of a query includes two main factors: i computational cost for the evaluation of the operations in the query tree plan; and ii data transfer cost for the relations exchanged between subjects for query evaluation.
+In the considered